wllm-rbnt/dispki/README.md

 # dispki: One-Shot Disposable PKI

-This tool helps create a disposable PKI you can used for testing purposes, simply.
+This tool helps create a disposable PKI you can use for testing purposes, simply.

 It generates a chain of X.509 RSA certificates, up to a self-signed one.